Dor-Ka/frontend-vanilla-js-weather-app/README.md

   - Below 520px: Weather forecast items wrap and are displayed in a vertical layout.
   - Below 400px: More compact adjustments for small screens (e.g., padding, font sizes).

+### v0.6 – Class-based Visibility Refactor
+- Replaced all style.display logic in JavaScript with a single utility class .is-hidden for better readability and maintainability.
+- Updated DOM visibility toggles (block/none) to use classList.add() / remove() with .is-hidden.
+- Ensured consistency and separation of concerns between JS and CSS by moving visibility logic into CSS classes.

 ## coming soon: